-- We conclude that RTSL has adequate arrangements and resources for the supervision of its market in accordance with its obligations under s792A(c). - Our conclusion is based on the following observations drawn from information gathered during our assessment process, our observations from our ongoing correspondence with RTSL, and the present operating conditions (including trading volumes and financial products traded on the market): - RTSL confirmed that during the assessment period, arrangements for supervising the market have not changed and that there was no disciplinary action taken against RTSL by the FSA. - The FSA confirmed that it had no information indicating the inadequacy of RTSL's arrangements for supervising the market. - During the assessment period, nothing came to our attention to suggest that RTSL's supervisory arrangements are not operating properly.
+- We conclude that RTSL has adequate arrangements for the supervision of its market in accordance with its obligations under s792A(c). - Our conclusion is based on the following observations drawn from information gathered during the assessment process, our observations from our ongoing correspondence with RTSL, and the present operating conditions (including trading volumes and financial products traded on the market): - RTSL confirmed that during the assessment period, arrangements for supervising the market had not changed and that no disciplinary action was taken against RTSL by the FSA; - the FSA confirmed that it had no information indicating the inadequacy of RTSL's arrangements for supervising the market; and - during the assessment period, nothing came to our attention to suggest that RTSL's supervisory arrangements are not operating properly.